TheresaLui/SelfHelpContent_v2/articles/microsoft.datafactory/new-v2-copy-performance.md

 ## How to write high performance custom ADF Copy code

-Most users are able to resolve issues regarding custom ADF copy code performance and intermittent errors by using the steps below.
+Most users are able to resolve issues regarding custom ADF copy code performance and intermittent errors by using these steps:

 * Instead of `client.Factories.List()`, use  `client.Factories.Get()` by `dataFactoryName`.